 I basically taught myself how to build websites.
 A friend showed me a few principles of building websites, and I searched for more information and experimented a lot.
 The way a (good) website is organized intrigues me; this is the same way as in a (scientific) article or book.
 You can easily find your way, and know at a glance who the owner of the website is, and what he or she has to offer.

 I like setting up something new, and hand the completed project over to someone for everyday maintanance.
 In every project, big or small, one runs into unexpected situations, and I like examining them and solving problems.
-At my job at Utrecht University, we use the project management method Prince2.
-In October 2008, I completed the Prince2 Foundation training.
+I've completed the Prince2 Practitioner Training, a project management method, which helps me structure any project at the university and for Josepha.nl.

 When someone has a question or a problem, I like to help them find an answer or a solution, by actively looking for alternatives and unexpected angles.
 It's one of my specialities to help someone that's starting up a business to find their identity and to create a style for their business, a so-called corporate identity.